Part of being an influential communicator is knowing the difference between responding versus reacting.

 Requesting Time to Think at Home:

 - “I need a moment to take a breath.”

 - “I’d appreciate some space to process everything.”

 - “I feel like I need my thoughts to catch up to my feelings.
 Can we please revisit this sometime soon”.

 I have seen different examples of when someone expressed a need to pause on an online platform.
 If you’d like to make a request for space on social media – either in a particular thread or from your entire online presence – then feel free to find your own personal mix using the phrases above in either category.

 As a caveat, I don’t necessarily think you need to apply the same “rules” to social media as you would for 1-1 interactions.
 If you feel an aspect of your social media has taken a toxic turn, consider not engaging further until you feel it’s right for you.

 If you see the value in taking a pause for yourself, then please honor the request when it’s made by someone else.
-Pause helps us all have mindful conversations.
-Pause helps us get through thoughts and emotions that come from our primal, fearful defensives that want to lash out with a potentially harmful reaction.
-Pause helps us avoid saying words we wish we could take back.
-Pause helps us find the words for creation, connection, opportunity, innovation, healing, and motivation.
+Time to think helps us all have mindful conversations.
+Pauses help us get through thoughts and emotions that come from fears or defensives that want to react with a potentially harmful consequences.
+Time to think helps us avoid saying words we wish we could take back.
+Time to think helps us find the words for creation, connection, opportunity, innovation, healing, and motivation.

-Mindful conversations follow requests and acceptance for pause.
+Mindful conversations follow requests and acceptance for a pause.